California Faces Stricter DUI Laws

 In December 2018, Utah was the first state to change the legal BAC limit to 0.05.

 At The Blalock Law Firm, PC, we are committed to defending individuals who have been charged with a DUI.
 When you work with us, you can be confident that we will focus all of our energy on building a strong defense for you.
-Our Contra Costa DUI attorney will be with you every step of the way so you know exactly what is happening in your case.
+Our DUI attorney in Walnut Creek will be with you every step of the way so you know exactly what is happening in your case.